Party Wall Matters

 The guidance has been further updated in May 2016 to take account of amendments to the Act to allow the electronic transmission of notices and other documents, required under the Act, where both the giver and receiver of the notices and documents agree.

-Request A Quote
+Request a Quick Quote

 If you would like to speak to our experienced and qualified surveying team, call us now and we will be happy to assist.